jonas1ara/Windows.devs/README.md

-_In the Windows-Terminal folder I leave you two sections of json files, one for the complete configuration of terminal windows and one for color themes, for each color scheme attached a shot as an example, in tastes are broken genres, it is my customization does not have to like you, I invite you to copy the profiles you need and then play with the color scheme_
+_In the resources folder, leave the JSON settings of my profile, use it for the general configuration of the terminal, for the configuration of the different shells, CLI and command prompt that you have, and for the powershell and WSL color schemes.
+Compare it to your JSON settings and don't complicate your life copy and paste._

 <img src=/Captures/10.png alt="SchemesPS"/>
 <img src=/Captures/11.png alt="SchemesPS"/>